 • Change the injection site each week to prevent injuries under the skin or scar tissue from developing.

-• Note that Mounjaro is typically injected under the skin in the thigh, abdomen, or upper arm.
+• Note that this medicine is typically injected under the skin in the thigh, abdomen, or upper arm.

 • Talk to your doctor about the best places for you to inject and how to rotate injection sites.